 1. Information that we collect, process and use

-- personal information (such as name, employee or teacher number, national insurance number, bank account, address, contact details, date of birth, next of kin and emergency contacts, nationality and entitlement to work in the UK, criminal record check);
+- personal information (such as name, employee or teacher number, national insurance number, bank account, address, contact details, date of birth, gender, next of kin and emergency contacts, nationality and entitlement to work in the UK, criminal record check);

 - contract information (such as the terms and conditions of employment; start dates, hours and days worked, post, tax, roles and salary / remuneration, including entitlement to benefits such as pensions);

 - work absence information and annual leave (such as number of absences, including sickness absence, special leave and sabbaticals and the reasons for the leave);

 - leave records (including maternity, paternity, adoption parental and shared parental leave);